StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 * Creating alerts from an Airtable database via the Alert Feeder while applying data transformations: [Code]()

-!!! info "Contribute!"
-    All function use cases are available in [a dedicated GitHub repository]().
-You can contribute by sharing functions you’ve written.

 ## Function types

 The function type determines the scope in which the function can be executed.

+!!! note "Multiple types allowed"
+    A function can have one or multiple types.

 Below are the different types of functions supported in TheHive: